 The effectiveness and quality of an institution's total education program depends upon the presence of a competent faculty.
 Further, it is the institution's obligation in consulting with faculty, to evaluate on a continuing basis, the performance of its faculty members and to provide for their development.
 The process of faculty evaluation shall include multiple indices for use by administration for the evaluation of faculty performance.

 Section 3 Criteria for Evaluation

 The criteria for evaluation of professional/technical faculty shall be the Skill Standards.
-All other faculty may use the Skill Standards or other standards as determined by the College.
+Effective Fall 2025, aAll other faculty may-will use the modified Skill Standards or other standards as determined by the College.